My great gramma’s homemade noodles…

-These are my Dad’s Grandma’s homemade noodles, or my version of them anyway.
-I grew up eating this soup, and if I died eating it I’d be a happy woman.
 Winter foods are my favorite, so although summer winding to a close is a little sad (Hello clouds!
 Hello rainy drizzle!!), having the weather to bake, roast, simmer, and really cook makes me pretty happy.

 This is a very simple recipe.
-You can make as many, or as few, noodles as you’d like.
+You can make as many or as few noodles as you’d like.
 The proportions are these:

 1 cup flour